Martinmbiro/HelloFx/README.md

 # HelloFx

-This project demonstrates the use of **JavaFx,** and **Scenebuilder,**to create a simple login window, with a little logic added to it.
+This project demonstrates the use of **JavaFx** and **Scenebuilder** to create a simple login window, with a little logic added to it.

 - Captures text entered as username and password
 - Checks whether the inputs converted to text are equal